Mariem-Sayedi/MarketPlace/README.md

 # Marketplace

 Welcome to the Marketplace React Native App!
-This app provides a platform for buying and selling various products within a community.
+This app provides a platform for buying various products within a community.

 ## Features